 August 31st, 2024, 3:00 PM - 5:00 PM

-he August 31st conversation will spotlight four individuals who both create art/music and generate opportunities for others, with a focus on performance art.
+The August 31st conversation featured four individuals who both create art/music and generate opportunities for others, with a focus on performance art.
 The discussion is moderated by Salem Collo-Julin with panelists travis, P. Michael, Da Wei Wang, & Rosé Hernandez.
 Following the panel, ONO will perform a special set featuring travis, P. Michael, Da Wei Wang, and Benjamin Karas.

 Moderator: